-Dean and Sr. VP Gil commented on the challenges researchers face.
+Dr. Gil commented on the challenges researchers face as they can be isolated from the world because of the challenges associated with keeping up with the science and opportunities that are present.
 He provided a personal account regarding a research proposal.
 He shared that many grant applications to the National Institutes of Health (NIH) are not reviewed or funded.
 He advised that it is important to make it easier for researchers to conduct their research and to reduce bureaucracy to help facilitate it.
 He pointed out that the strategic plan provides guardrails around research.
+He added that research is very competitive and that it is important to create an environment for researchers to be successful.
 Dean and Sr. VP Cendan touched upon the FIU experience and how schools have arts or athletics as their affinity piece for students, which can also be seen in the field of healthcare.
+He added that in healthcare there is an opportunity to amplify affinity even for community members that have not attended the HWCOM.
 Committee Chair Sarnoff commented that the FIU medical school has strengthened and pointed out that there will be changes as a result of the partnership with Baptist.
 Dean and Sr. VP Cendan commented on the capacity of the partnership with Baptist health and provided a comparison to the University of South Florida and their partnership with Tampa General Hospital.
-Committee Chair Sarnoff shared a personal account.
+Committee Chair Sarnoff shared a personal account regarding the University of Tampa and the growth of their hospital partnership with Tampa General Hospital.

 Trustee Sutton commented on the usage of the FIU Biscayne Bay Campus (BBC).
-Board Chair Tovar mentioned that it is important to conduct a needs assessment of the pressing issues and how FIU can make an impact.
+He added that he would like to see a plan for increasing the number of individuals at BBC or using the campus for a more specific focus; including a clearer plan for how it will be administratively run.
+Board Chair Tovar pointed out that Dean and Sr. VP Gil mentioned that we should not tell researchers what to focus on.
+He mentioned that if FIU wants to be relevant, it is important to need assess what the pressing issues are and how FIU can make an impact.
+Board Chair Tovar asked the university leadership to consider the comments made during the workshop.
 He mentioned the issue of pythons in the Florida Everglades as a start for collaboration and focusing on other issues that are going on in the community and Dean and Sr. VP Gil concurred.
 Provost Bejar mentioned that environmental resilience is very broad and that she wants to find out how FIU can contribute and elevate a national conversation on it.
-President Jessell pointed out that the significance of ensuring that the FIU curriculum and research are truly aligned with community needs.
+President lessell pointed out that the significance of ensuring that the FIU curriculum and research are truly aligned with community needs.
 He noted that the location of FIU is a strength, and that collaboration is essential within the topic of the environment and environmental resilience.
 He also mentioned additional investments for FIU Law to set the University apart from other institutions through collaboration.
 President Jessell commented on potential and current uses of Artificial Intelligence to find solutions.
+He mentioned ensuring that the University is focusing on the right themes.
 He added that now, when students graduate, they are equipped with knowledge across multiple disciplines.
 He concurred with the idea shared by Board Chair Tovar of an informational storybook telling the story of FIU.
 Committee Chair Sarnoff highlighted that the Wall Street Journal ranked FIU the No. 4 Public University and that this should be the front-page story on marketing materials used by the University.